Bitcoin

 Considering their efficiency in mixing up addresses, bitcoin mixers come in handy in illegal activities.
 Even though using them is not unlawful, exploiting their technology for illicit activities such as money laundering stands against regulations.

-Is there a difference between a bitcoin mixer and a bitcoin tumbler?
+Is there a difference between a Bitcoin mixer and a bitcoin tumbler?

 A bitcoin mixer is the same as a bitcoin tumbler.
 Both return the much-needed privacy in the crypto space as exchanges require personal information for KYC procedures.
 As mentioned earlier, they do not store user information; rendering transaction addresses anonymous.